hdaifeh/BEECOME2/README.md

 # BEECOME2

 Collection Territory Class:
-- `Myterritory2 myTerre`: Represents the parent territory to which the collection territory belongs.
+- `Myterritory2 myTerre`: Represents the territory to which the collection territory belongs.

 Simulation Parameters:
 - `int timeBeforeInitAlpha1BaseDa`, `int timeBeforeInitAlpha1BaseDv`, `int timeBeforeInitAlpha2BaseDa`, `int timeBeforeInitAlpha2BaseDv`: Represent the time before the initialization of different base values for alpha1 and alpha2 for food waste (Da) and green waste (Dv).